RadhiFadlillah/boom/README.md

 # Boom

-Boom is a simple static blog generator for creating a simple blog.
+Boom is a simple static site generator for creating a simple site.
 "Boom" apparently means "tree" in Dutch language, so I thought it's a good name because :

 - It's easy to say;
-- It's suitable for the app purpose since the content of blog will be structured like a tree inside directories.
+- It's suitable for the app purpose since the content of site will be structured like a tree inside directories.

 ## Features